Renewing Your CDL in PennsylvaniaCompare Commercial Vehicle Insurance Rates in 3 Steps

 - Put your fingerprints on record.

-- Pay an additional $60 for the fingerprinting and background check.
+- Pay an additional fee for the fingerprinting and background check.

-Your CDL will be valid for four years, or two years if you're 65 or over (the fees shown below reflect this):
+Your CDL will be valid for 4 years, or 2 years if you're 65 or over (the fees shown below reflect this):

-Mail your renewal application along with a check (made out to "PennDOT") or money order to:
+Mail your renewal application along with a check (made out to "PennDOT") or money order to the address on the form.

-You must self-certify your type of vehicle operation with PennDOT by January 2014.
+You must self-certify your type of vehicle operation with PennDOT.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate